-The Training Director meets with the intern for a progress evaluation session every six (6) months.
+The primary supervisor meets with the intern for a progress evaluation session every six (6) months.
 The purpose of this meeting is to ensure communication about progress to date, strengths, shortcomings, potential problems, and level of satisfaction with the training rotations and the overall training program.
-Using a rating scale from 1 (Significant Development Needed) to 5 (Significantly Exceeds Expectations), the supervisors and the Training Director rate on the Psychological Competencies Evaluation Form the intern's attainment of the 9 competency-based program goals identified on Pages 12-14 of the Intern Handbook.
+Using a rating scale from 1 (Significant Development Needed) to 5 (Significantly Exceeds Expectations), the supervisor rates on the Psychological Competencies Evaluation Form the intern's attainment of the 9 competency-based program goals identified on Pages 12-14 of the Intern Handbook.

 The competency-based training and evaluation process is sequential, cumulative, and graded in complexity over the yearlong training period and across the rotations.
-The Psychology Internship Training Committee will use this competency-based evaluation approach to complete a Psychological Competencies Summary Form at the completion of the yearlong training program.
+The Internship Training Director uses this competency-based evaluation approach to complete a Psychological Competencies Summary Form at the completion of the yearlong training program.
 The form summarizes the intern's Pass status for the training program, which requires final competency ratings of at least "3" for each goal and objective.
-The Training Director will review the final competency ratings to determine whether the intern successfully completed the internship and demonstrated the core competencies expected of an entry-level psychologist.

-Satisfactory final evaluations from all Psychology Internship Training Committee members, successful completion of all the minimum competency requirements, and completion of the 2,080 internship hours are necessary for the satisfactory completion of the internship.
-The Retreat's Vice President of Outpatient Services, and the Internship Training Director, certify the satisfactory completion of the internship, after review of the recommendation of the Psychology Internship Training Committee.
-The Training Director will maintain all evaluation forms in the individual intern's secure personnel file and provide a copy of them to the intern.
+Satisfactory final evaluations from the primary supervisor, successful completion of all the minimum competency requirements, and completion of the 2,080 internship hours are necessary for the satisfactory completion of the internship.
+The Internship Training Director certifies the satisfactory completion of the internship.
+The Training Director maintains all evaluation forms in the individual intern's secure personnel file and provides a copy of them to the intern.